Antonio100898/agam-leadrim/README.md

+Mini frontend application with using open source API - https://randomuser.me/ Application uses a custom hook for fetching users data only when it is necessary

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.